The Nation's Official Memorial to Robert E. Lee Gets a Rewrite

 The Union Army occupied the house during the war, and knowing that it belonged to Lee’s family, Quartermaster General Montogmery Meigs, whose son was killed in battle by Confederate soldiers, secured approval to begin building a military cemetery on the grounds in the hopes that it would render the home uninhabitable and dissuade Lee from returning after the war.

-The plan worked, and Lee settled along with his family in Lexington, Virginia, having decided not to try to reclaim Arlington House back from the U.S. government.
+The plan worked, and Lee settled with his family in Lexington, Virginia, having decided not to try to reclaim Arlington House back from the U.S. government.
 Years later, Lee’s son, George Washington Custis Lee, sued the government for illegally seizing the property.
 The Supreme Court ruled in his favor, and Lee sold the property back to the government for $150,000.

-When Rubenstein agreed to give $12.35 million to the National Parks Foundation to restore the mansion in 2014, both he and the Parks Service emphasized Arlington House’s original link to George Washington as well as its prominent location next to the national cemetery.
+When Rubenstein agreed to give $12.35 million to the National Park Foundation to restore the mansion in 2014, both he and the Park Service emphasized Arlington House’s original link to George Washington as well as its prominent location next to the national cemetery.
 Rubenstein is a Washington aficionado, and he previously made substantial donations to refurbish the Washington Monument and his estate at Mount Vernon.
 “He viewed it as kind of the trifecta,” a person familiar with Rubenstein’s thinking told me, referring to his donation to Arlington House.

 As with Rubenstein’s donation to other historical sites, including Thomas Jefferson’s estate at Monticello, a portion of his gift to Arlington House will go toward restoring the slave quarters and enhancing the museum’s focus on the experiences of enslaved people who lived there.
 “Washington and being able to tell the enslaved people's stories have animated all of his giving, including Arlington House,” said the person familiar with Rubenstein’s thinking.